County of Dukes County

-PARTIES OR SPECIAL EVENTS – Any group, gathering or convergence of more than 50 people on the beach for social, recreational or commercial purposes, requires a permit from the County Manager.
+PARTIES OR SPECIAL EVENTS – Any group, gathering or convergence of more than 50 people on the beach for social, recreational or commercial purposes, requires a permit in advance from the County Manager.
 Any event or group utilizing a caterer (regardless of number of people in the group) is also required to obtain a permit.

-4. Upon receipt and approval of the application, permit fee and cleaning deposit the County Manager will issue a permit for the event.
-The County Manager will then fax a copy of the permit to the Dukes County Sheriff’s Department, appropriate Board of Health, Police and Fire Department.
+3. Upon receipt and approval of the application, permit fee and cleaning deposit the County Manager will issue a permit for the event.

 5. The Applicant MUST have all permits and any necessary catering licenses in their possession during their event.

 6. The Applicant is responsible for any and all damage caused to the beach during the event and by any equipment that is used.

 1. Any event that consists of commercial activity will require approval from the County Manager.